SparkleMalone/Terra_Introduction/README.md

-# Terra_Introduction

-Introduction to rasters with the terra package.
+# Introduction to rasters with the terra package.

 ### Install libraries for this workshop:
 ```{r, include=T}